camilo-nunez/ca-bifpn/README.md

-# CABiFPN: A Context Aggregation Approach to Object Detection in Pap Smear Images
+# Enhanced Feature Fusion Neck: A Comprehensive Implementation with Context Aggregation from Scratch
-# CABiFPN: Enhancing Object Detection through Context Aggregation in Pap Smear Images
+# Development and Deployment of a Context-Aware Feature Fusion Neck for Object Detection and Mask Segmentation
+# Design, Implementation, and Application of a Contextually-Enhanced Feature Fusion Approach for Object Detection and Mask Segmentation

 # Introduction